Portable-Network-Archive/wasm-demo/README.md

 npm run build
 ```

-your feedback and contributions are welcome!
+Your feedback and contributions are welcome!